PritenMakwana44/rock-paper-scissors/README.md

 <hr>

 ### New Player Story:
-1. Rules must be clear
+1. Rules must be clear.
-2. Must be simple to play
+2. Must be simple to play.
 3. Must look good.